vetscience/Assemblosis/README.md

     location: RepeatSimple
   - class: Directory
     location: RepeatTransp
+# Represents -noint parameter for masking custom, tandem and interspersed repeats
 noInterspersed: [false, true, false]
+# Represents -nolow parameter for masking custom, tandem and interspersed repeats
 noLowComplexity: [true, false, true]
 ```
 ### Runtimes and hardware requirements
 The workflow was tested in Linux environment (CentOS Linux release 7.2.1511) in a server with 24 physical CPUs (48 hyperthreaded CPUs) and 512 GB RAM.
-Assemblies for *Caenorhabditis elegans*, *Drosophila melanogaster* and *Plasmodium falciparum* were created in 1-5 days each and compared to respective reference assemblies.
+Runtimes for the assemblies of *Caenorhabditis elegans*, *Drosophila melanogaster* and *Plasmodium falciparum* were 1537, 6501 and 424 CPU hours, respectively.
-Maximum memory usage, ~135 GB, was required by the program Centrifuge.
+Maximum memory usage of 134.1 GB was claimed by the program Centrifuge for each assembly.

 ### Software tools used in this pipeline
 * [Dextractor v1.0](https://github.com/thegenemyers/DEXTRACTOR)